ted-ncg/labs/16-web-mvc-form-transfer-money.md

   </body>
   </html>
   ```
-1. Create a `DepositForm` *POJO* (Plain Old Java Object) that has two properties, with getters and setters:
+1. Create a `DepositForm` *JavaBean* that has two properties, with getters and setters:
    * `accountId` (`long`) - ID of the account to deposit to
    * `amount` (`int`) - how much to deposit